Grassroots Volunteer Program Includes 1st Engineer Combat Battalion

 Have you heard about the Grassroots Volunteer Program to support the campaign to build the National Museum of the United States Army?
 There are plenty of ways to get involved, from hosting fundraising events to simply telling friends and family about the Museum project.

 Grassroots Volunteer Dennis O’Dea has been involved in yet another way.
 After learning about the Army Museum project, Dennis purchased a Commemorative Brick as an individual’s way to be remembered at the Museum.
-Being active in the 1st Engineer Combat Battalion veterans’ association, he and colleague Tom Jennings brought the idea of battalion sponsorship to the Board of Directors at the reunion in 2014.
-They created a multi-year pledge drive among all 1st Engineers veterans, their families and their business and fraternal associations to contribute as a unit.
+Being active in the 1st Engineer Combat Battalion Veterans’ Association, he and colleague Tom Jennings brought the idea of battalion sponsorship to their Board of Directors at the reunion in 2014.
+They created a multi-year pledge drive among all 1st Engineers’ veterans, their families, and their business and fraternal associations to contribute as a unit.
 Dennis explained, “Our goal is to get the name of the 1st Engineer Combat Battalion on the Veterans Hall Wall so that a veteran or family member who visits the Museum can point to it and say ‘That is my outfit.”